LGBTQ Estate Planning

 History of Same-Sex Marriage

-June 26, 2013, was a landmark day for LGBT couples across the United States.
+June 26, 2013, was a landmark day for LGBTQ couples across the United States.
 With two much-anticipated rulings, U.S. v Windsor and Hollingsworth v.
 Perry, the U.S. Supreme Court made federal benefits available to spouses in same-sex marriages and cleared the way for same-sex marriage.
 In U.S. v.
 Windsor, the Supreme Court struck down a section of the Defense of Marriage Act (DOMA), a federal law defining marriage as only between a man and a woman.
 That section of the law denied federal recognition to same-sex couples validly married under state law.

 The purpose of the Court’s ruling was to ensure that all married couples within a state are treated equally under federal law.
 As a result, if a same-sex couple is married and resides in a state that recognizes their marriage, they will be entitled to all the federal benefits granted to other married couples in their state.
 Additionally, an IRS ruling provides that validly married same-sex couples will be treated as married by the IRS, regardless of where they live.